mm/wswp/README.md

   - [GET /games/random](#get-gamesrandom)
   - [GET /games/search](#get-gamessearch)

-## Overall Project Stack
+## 📚 Overall Project Stack

 - **Backend**: Python (Flask for defining the API, SQLAlchemy as an ORM), PostgreSQL
 - **Frontend**: React, Chakra UI for building the user interface

 Private "admin" endpoints used to power the admin panel are authenticated through [Auth0](https://auth0.com/).
 Besides the private endpoints requiring JWT auth, all of the API endpoints are public to consume the index in whatever way you like!

+## 🔖 Environment Variables

+No matter where you're deploying the project, these environment variables control some of the back-end's behaviour:

+* `FLASK_ENV`: Can be "development" while developing
+* `DATABASE_URL`: The connection string to access your PostgreSQL instance.
+See docs at [SQLAlchemy](https://docs.sqlalchemy.org/en/13/core/engines.html#postgresql) for how to format it.
+This is already taken care of as `${db.DATABASE_URL}` if you're deploying to DigitalOcean via the button
+* `SENTRY_DSN`: The Sentry [data source name](https://docs.sentry.io/product/sentry-basics/dsn-explainer/), if you'd like to enable logging with Sentry
+* `SENTRY_ENVIRONMENT`: The Sentry [environment](https://docs.sentry.io/product/sentry-basics/environments/), if you'd like to enable logging with Sentry

+If you'd like to test drive the admin functionality (where you can approve/deny submissions), sign up for [Auth0](https://auth0.com) and keep track of your Auth0 domain.
+Create an API and single-page application and make note of the API audience and client ID as these will end up being used for environment variables:

+* `ADMIN_OFF`: Set this to `1` if you want to disable the admin endpoints (you don't need them to test out the main website/API)
+* `AUTH0_DOMAIN`: If you want to test out the auth flows, sign up for an Auth0 account (it's free!) and input your Auth0 domain here
+* `AUTH0_API_AUDIENCE`: Create an API in Auth0.
+Whatever you use as the audience there should be put here

-## Building the project locally
+## 🔨 Building the project locally

 If you aren't using Docker, you'll need a PostgreSQL instance to connect to somewhere on your computer.

-If you'd like to test drive the admin functionality (where you can approve/deny submissions), sign up for [Auth0](https://auth0.com) and keep track of your Auth0 domain.
-Create an API and single-page application and make note of the API audience and client ID as these will end up being used for environment variables.
-To disable private endpoints, just pass `ADMIN_OFF=1` as an env variable.
-The application doesn't require them.

 ### With Docker